Jiarong1234/finalproject/README.md

    * When the snake touch the eggs, the length of the snake will extend.
    * When the length extend the score will increase

-* Add feature: Voice prompt
+* Add feature: Game background

 * Add feature: Record the highest score

+* Record a video on screen to demonstrate how this program( Snake game ) work as the test.

  **Logic:**